SystemsGenetics/FUNC-E/README.md

 * Math::BigFloat
 * Statistics::R

-Once these prerequisites are met you can install FUNC-E by placing it anywhere in your path or calling the script from anywhere using the full path.
+Once these prerequisites are met you can install FUNC-E by placing the FUNC-E.pl script anywhere in your path or calling it from anywhere by using the full path.

 # Preparing Input Files